Austin Aggravated Assault with a Deadly Weapon Jason Trumpler

 - Intentionally or knowingly caused physical contact in a manner considered offensive or provocative.

-Typically charged as a second degree felony, aggravated assault with deadly weapon can be charged as a more serious first degree felony under certain circumstances: such as if the victim is a family member, a public servant, a security guard, or a witness in a criminal case and the assault is retaliatory or threatening in nature.
+Typically, aggravated assault with a deadly weapon is charged as a second degree felony.
+Aggravated assault with a deadly weapon can be charged as a more serious first degree felony under certain circumstances: such as if the victim is a family member, a public servant, a security guard, or a witness in a criminal case and the assault is retaliatory or threatening in nature.

-If you are being charged with or under investigation for assault with a deadly weapon it is important that you retain a criminal defense attorney as soon as possible.
-Jason Trumpler has close to 20 years of experience and a verifiable winning record helping people fight their aggravated assault charges.
-Call us at 512-457-5200 or use the short email form to request a free confidential consultation regarding your charges.
-Mr. Trumpler is a former prosecutor who knows how to fight these charges in Austin and is passionate about providing his clients the best defense possible.
+If you, or someone you know, is being charged with or under investigation for assault with a deadly weapon, it is important that you retain a criminal defense attorney as soon as possible.
+I have close to 20 years of experience and a verifiable winning record helping people fight their aggravated assault charges.
+Call me today at 512-457-5200 or contact me via the web site contact page to request a free confidential consultation regarding the charges.
+I am a former prosecutor, and I know how to fight these charges in Austin and the surrounding areas.
+I am is passionate about providing you the most compassionate, effective, criminal representation available.